All students who graduate with Honors are required to complete an Honors Project. The goals of the Honors Project are

 How and when to submit your project proposal

-- Project proposals must be submitted at least two semesters before you graduate.
+- Project proposals must be submitted at least one semesters before you graduate.
 Late proposals will not be accepted.
 Spring and summer graduates – September 21 of the preceding year Fall graduates – February 21

 - You are welcome to submit earlier than the specified deadline.
 If you are planning to student teach or study abroad during your final semester you should consider submitting and presenting earlier.
 If you want to start doing research as part of a summer experience, you should submit a preliminary project proposal before your start of your summer program.

 - Project Proposal Form

 Questions?
 If you have additional questions about the proposal process or your specific proposal you may contact Mason Babcock, the LAS Honors Committee Chair, or a Committee member in the area of your research.
 To find the current Chair and committee members under Committee